Difference Between Moisturizer and Sunscreen

 Some of the ingredients used are- shea butter, castor oil; humectants like glycerin, sorbitol; occlusive like paraffin, dimethicone; emollients like glyceryl stearates, lanolin, isopropyl palmitate; hyaluronic acid, salicylic acid, retinol, lactic acid, etc.

-Moisturizers are generally used two times a day i.e. in the morning and evening.
+Moisturizers are used two times a day i.e. in the morning and evening.
 In the daytime, along with moisturizer, it is advised to use sunscreen or a moisturizer that contains sunscreen in it.

 At night, a moisturizer with repairing, healing, and soothing properties is used.
 It helps to prevent common skin conditions like acne, bumps, and many more.